veit/jupyter-tutorial/docs/productive/qa/flake8.rst

 ==========

-`flake8 <https://pypi.org/project/flake8/>`_ ensures that most of your code follows `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_.
+`flake8 <https://pypi.org/project/flake8/>`_ ensures that most of your code follows :pep:`8`.
 However, automatic formatting, for example with :doc:`black`, is even more convenient.
 In addition ``flake8`` also checks for unused imports.

 Installation
 ------------